 Facts about Nicotine Replacement Therapy:

-- Not cheating on the very first day of nicotine-replacement use increases the chance of quitting permanently tenfold.
+- Not cheating on the very first day of nicotine-replacement use increases the chance of quitting permanently by ten times.

 - The more cigarettes people smoke, the higher the dose of nicotine replacement they may need at first.